Interested in using one of our AIS Receivers or Transponders with a Chart Plotter? This Tech Note provides an overview of how to do it.

 Only two wires should be connected between the AIS device and the chart plotter.
 Normally chart plotters have one or more NMEA or RS232 input / output ports for connecting peripherals such as AIS receivers.
 Chart plotters use a system for input ports based on one of the following two standards:

 - Some chart plotters use a single signal wire for each inbound port and share a common ground for all input and output ports.
 For the Comar and AMEC products, the NMEA +ve goes to an available chart plotter input signal wire and the NMEA -ve is connected to the common ground wire.
-For example, Garmin 3000 models and the Standard Horizon CP180 use this system.
+For example, some Garmin models use this system.

 - The other method uses a pair of wires for each NMEA input port with one wire being a positive signal wire and other wire being a negative signal wire.
 The negative signal is isolated from the ground system on the boat.

-For the Comar and AMEC products, the NMEA +ve goes to an available chart plotter input positive signal wire and the NMEA -ve is connected to the input negative signal wire for the same port.
+For the Comar, em-trak, Vesper and AMEC products, the NMEA +ve goes to an available chart plotter input positive signal wire and the NMEA -ve is connected to the input negative signal wire for the same port.

 Consult the installation documentation for your chart plotter and AIS device before attempting to connect your AIS device to a chart plotter.
 Incorrect installation can result in damage to both your AIS device and the chart plotter.